Trade Gold Trading

 In technical analysis, a pivot point level is a significant financial trading market indicator that's used by the traders to predict the price movement.
 This gold indicator is calculated as an average/mean of the significant prices (high, low & close) from the performance of market prices in the previous trading period.

-Bullish Sentiment - If the prices in the following period trade above the central pivot point: this is evaluated as a bullish sentimentBearish Sentiment - If the prices in the following period trade below the center pivot point: this is interpreted as a bearish sentiment
+Bullish Sentiment - If prices in the following period trade above the central pivot point: this is evaluated as a bullish sentimentBearish Sentiment - If prices in the following period trade below the center pivot point: this is interpreted as a bearish sentiment

 The center pivot point is also used to calculate additional levels of support & resistance, below and above this central pivot point, respectively - by either adding or subtracting the price differentials calculated using the previous trading data.